laurabaldassari/2019-500/projects/proposal/README.md

 ## A Spreadsheet of Key Elements

-I am preparing a spreadsheet which I will share with you when it is finished.
+I am preparing a [spreadsheet which you can see here](http://bit.ly/2019-500-proposals-draft1-sheet).
 For each project, I am trying to identify the following elements.
-In your March 5 revision, the most important thing is for you all to ensure that you have made my completing that spreadsheet trivially easy to do.
+In your March 5 revision, the most important thing is for you all to ensure that you have made my [completing that spreadsheet](http://bit.ly/2019-500-proposals-draft1-sheet) trivially easy to do.
 The sheet asks for:

 1. your title
 2. your collaborators (both team members in class and people outside of the class who are involved in the work or who provided you the data)